jmateus/chip8-emulator/README.md

 A simple Chip-8 emulator, written in C.

-It was only tested on Windows, but will most likely work on Linux if the MinGW lib is removed from the makefile.
+It was only tested on Windows, but will most likely work on Linux with some changes to the makefile.

 Requirements